echiner/GFTMasterBigDataUPV/exercise1_data_ingestion/README.md

 ### Part 3: Send to Kafka

+Now, your turn.
+You will have to update the workflow so it sends the data to Kafka, instead of file system.

-Start the Kafka services:
+First of all, **start the Kafka services**:

 ```
 docker-compose start zookeeper broker control-center
 ```

 Once it is running, go to Control Center (http://localhost:9021/) and navigate to the topics section (click on the cluster and then on "Topics").
+There should be no topics and/or messages.

-Now change the NiFi workflow to send messages to Kafka instead of saving to file.
+Now change the NiFi workflow to send messages to Kafka instead of saving to file:

-**TIP**: Replace the **PutFile** processor for **PublishKafka_2_6**.
+* **TIP**: Replace the **PutFile** processor for **PublishKafka_2_6**.

+Once done and, if everything is working, go back to Control Center and check that the topic is created and the messages flowing.

 # Reference